-Gains on deferred placement fees revenue decreased 7% to \$15.0 million from \$16.1 million.
-These gains related primarily to multi-unit residential mortgages originated and sold to institutional investors.
-Volumes for these transactions increased by 33% from 2021 as the Company's insured origination grew.
-However, spreads on these mortgages were narrower in 2022 compared to 2021.
+Gains on deferred placement fees revenue increased 69% to \$25.3 million from \$15.0 million.
+These gains related primarily to the growth of multi-unit residential mortgages originated and sold to institutional investors where volumes increased by 70% from those in 2022.